auth0/docs/articles/client-platforms/angularjs/01-login.md

 ---
 title: Login
-description: This tutorial demonstrates how to use the Auth0 Angular SDK to add authentication and authorization to your mobile app.
+description: This tutorial demonstrates how to use the Auth0 Angular 1.x SDK to add authentication and authorization to your mobile app.
 ---

 <%= include('../../_includes/_package2', {
   org: 'auth0-samples',
   repo: 'auth0-angularjs-sample',
-  path: '01-Login',
+  path: '01-Login'
-  pkgFilePath: '01-Login/auth0.variables.js',
-  pkgType: 'replace'
 }) %>

 ## Create Auth0 Service